mulias/elm-tigershark/README.md

 - Flag to use local prettier install to format declaration files, and optionally specify the location of the prettier executable.
 Note: I'm doing this right now by running `tigershark foo && prettier foo`.
-- Flag to set if the declaration file matches on `*.elm`, or specific modules.
 - Write custom "isPortsModule" parser so that we don't have to fully parse every imported module to find ones that use ports.
 - Fuzz tests?